TakeTwoPillsDetoxInMorning

 “Ok, thanks.”

 As needed.
-Two little words that pack quite a punch.
+Two little words that pack a punch.
 To a normal person, they serve as a guideline; a written code of rules and responsibility, never to be taken lightly.
-These are the types of people who have pain killers in their medicine cabinet from getting their wisdom teeth pulled a decade ago.
+These are people who’ve had Oxy in their medicine cabinet from getting their wisdom teeth pulled three years ago.

-Funny thing about double-dosing – the bottles get empty a helluva lot quicker.
-But addicts are nothing, if not resourceful, so I found a way around that little conundrum.
+Funny thing about double-dosing.
+The bottles get empty a helluva lot quicker.
+But addicts are nothing, if not resourceful.
+I found a way around that little conundrum, doctor-shopping my ass around town like a clueless pill-popper having no concept of you could go to jail, dumbass.

 So Party, I did.
 For the better part of a year, it was Xanapolloza.
-I was rocking my socks off under that spinning disco ball; hundreds of little square-shaped mirrors, all begging me to see myself clearly.
+I was rocking my socks off under that spinning disco ball; hundreds of little square-shaped mirrors, all begging me to look at myself and see clearly.

-When I wasn’t rubbing elbows with the suits at work, trying to keep my balance, I was isolating in my apartment.
-The aroma of depression began seeping through the cracks in my foundation, but with every pill, I fought hard, pretending I wasn’t about to taste it.
+Work was getting rough.
+When I wasn’t rubbing elbows with the suits trying to keep my balance, I was isolating in my chick-cave.
+The aroma of depression began seeping through the cracks in my foundation, but with every pill, I fought hard pretending I wasn’t this close to tasting it.

-There were hours spent chatting on-line, dancing alone in my living room, watching Sex and the City marathons, and having deep conversations with Missy, my rescue cat.
-Living The Dream, I know.
+There were hours spent chatting on line, dancing naked in my living room, binge-watching Sex and the City, and having deep conversations with Missy, my rescue cat.
+Living the dream.

-The dream turned into a nightmare the moment I realized I maaay have a slight drug problem.
-One of my supplies was cut off, and I suddenly found myself with an empty bottle and no replacement pills for weeks.
+My dream turned into a nightmare the day I learned I may have a slight problem.
+One of my supplies was cut off, and suddenly I found myself with an empty bottle and no replacement pills – for weeks.
 My arrogance wrestled with reason.

 I can do this.

-The next few hours were spent trying to convince myself I was fine – that if I could walk away before, this would be no problem.
-I fought the need for a trip to the Emergency Room, but thank God a friend came over, threw me in her car, and forced me to go.
+The next few hours were spent trying to convince myself I was fine – that if I could walk away from blow and Molly all those years ago, this would be a cakewalk.
+My heart thumped inside my sweat-soaked chest and I fought hard to hang on.
+By nightfall I was in the ER.

-To try and describe the sheer anguish of detoxing from Xanax, wouldn’t do it justice.
+To try to describe the horror of detoxing from Xanax, wouldn’t do it justice.
 Even when Googling “Benzo withdrawal” or “Xanax withdrawal”, I’m still not satisfied.
-Just trust me when I say it’s not fun.
-And you can die.
-Sometimes, you wish you would, just to make the suffering come to an end.
+Trust me when I say it’s personified suffering.
+Also, you could die.
+There are times you wish you would, just to kill the pain.

-It was during a group meeting in Club Detox (a nick-name I have for the amazing rehab hospital where I was), that I realized some things.
+It was in these meetings at Club Detox that I realized some things.
 My past Stripper-Party-Girl life and the one I was trying to live now were really one in the same.
-That I was a drug-snob, in telling stories of how I was able to rise above needing rehab the first time, and how shocked I was that I was even there.
-And that I wasn’t alone.
+I was a drug snob, telling stories of how I didn’t need rehab the first time, and how shocked I was that I was even there.
+Also, that I wasn’t alone.

-For so many years, I judged the label “drug addict”; I lived my life pretending I was anything but.
-Now, I see there’s nothing wrong with owning who you are, even if there are parts of yourself you are working to improve.
+I used to judge drug addict.
+Living my life pretending I was anything but.
+Now, I know there’s nothing wrong with owning who you are, even if there are parts of you still under construction.

 It’s freeing to live in our truth.
 When we wipe the bullshit away, it provides a clean slate for us to begin to build again (and again, and again…).